semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 You can send scan results from a local repository to Semgrep Cloud Platform.
 The local repository is a separate **Project** from its remote counterpart.

 :::caution
 For team members of an organization, it is **not** recommended to send local repository scan results to the organization account.
 When logging in to Semgrep from the CLI through `semgrep login`, ensure that you are signed in SCP as your **personal account**.
-See [Projects separation between local and remote repositories](#projects-separation-between-local-and-remote-repositories).
+See [Project separation between local and remote repositories](#project-separation-between-local-and-remote-repositories).
 :::

 To send findings from a local repository, perform the following steps: